 Next, apply the decorative chips THICKLY!
 Don't leave any gaps in your surface.
-Then, leave it to dry overnight.
+Then, leave it

 The next step is to lightly sand the countertop.
 Here you can see that when we refinished the counters, we also refinished a couple wooden stands as well, so our coffee tables in the living room would match our kitchen.